sscok/ancient-methylation/README.md

 Rscript --vanilla reshape_replicated_dataset.R
 Rscript --vanilla downsampled_means_per_gene.R
 ```
+This resulting dataset is referred in the article as "Gene-averaged data".
 ### Analysis of Variance (ANOVA) on the replicated (recoded) dataset

 One can use the ANOVA.R file to carry out ANOVA on the downsampled (normalized) datasets using the command below: